 I was once in a conversation with a groom and one of his guest, when the guest shared some awesome wisdom with the groom.
 The guest described marriage as “3 steps forward 2 steps back and sometimes 3 steps back 2 steps forward.”
 He then looked toward the groom and added “The key is not to bailout when you’re 3 steps back because the longer you stay in it, the further forward you get.”

 I am ordained evangelical Christian minister who grew-up Catholic, but has spent 30 years of my adult life in protestant church ministry, once affiliated with Adventist churches and now with Southern Baptist churches.
-Today, I am honored to serve as pastor of CrossHope Chapel, an “un-denominational” simple church offering refreshing grace to spiritually thirsty people.
-We gather on Sunday mornings for a relaxed Bible study, with prayer support, and Christian fellowship.
+Today, I am honored to serve as pastor of CrossHope Chapel, an interdenominational community church offering simple worship, conversational Bible teaching, songs, prayer support, and authentic Christian fellowship.

 In 2000 I became affiliated with Southern Baptist churches and Associations, and I still maintained my personal affiliation, but I have also been involved with United Methodist Churches and evangelical nondenominational churches during that time.